 Your job as a sales team leader is to increase revenues, to improve systems and strategies, and the get ever greater results from the resources at hand.
 It’s a sales-team leader’s job to get more this year out of well-meaning reps who are doing good work than we got last year.

-Many people in your role, however, struggle to get the granular, specific information they need to assess and project.
+Many people in your role, however, struggle to get the granular, specific information they need to assess, project, and support.
 Sales Directors say they’re learning about problems in the pipeline later than they wish.
 If I’d known earlier,” they mourn, “I could have helped.
 And my projections would have been more accurate.”

 And when sales reps project a front that, “It’s all good,” it can be difficult to assess where they need coaching, and to support them in advancing their skill and to improve their results.